(First published January, 2020)

 3. 8th Head/Beast

 8. Ten Horns Coming into View?

-But scientists refuse to see it – they are “willingly ignorant” as Peter puts it – because they refuse to accept any supernatural explanation for the origin of the natural world.
-In other words, they refuse to acknowledge the Creator’s role in the formation of the natural world; everything has to have a physical, material explanation.
+But scientists refuse to see it – they are “willingly ignorant” as Peter puts it – because they refuse to accept any supernatural explanation, to acknowledge the Creator’s role, in the formation of the natural world.
+Everything has to have a physical, material explanation.